 We don’t distribute bags to anyone else at the Farmers Market events.
-The recipes and vegetable information from Food Link is available to everyone.
+The recipes and vegetable information from Food Link are available to everyone.
 Our cooking demo scheduled at the Farmers Market this summer is also going to be open to the public.
-We are planning a local media advertising campaign for the cooking demo.
+We are planning a local media advertising campaign for the cooking demonstrations.

 Hospital statistical records of the program are tightly controlled under privacy laws.
 However, the attached spreadsheet reflects useful data regarding pickup and frequency per patient (identifiers redacted).
-The hospital is looking to gather data from the EMR system on their side.
+The hospital is looking to gather data from the EMR system for their review.
 Conversations are happening with a group of physicians and their IT support for the EMR.
 One objective is to determine if they can extract data showing movement in areas such as diabetic A1C, etc. Part of the challenge is deciding exactly what to track and how long it might take to “move the needle” so to speak.
 We are talking about a relatively small sample size in regards to patient population with diverse needs.
 A good portion of our participants are cancer patients.
 Therefore, it will be challenging to get data on how the program helps them.
 The intuitive knowledge that their sudden change of financial and health situation puts them in a difficult position and nutrition is extremely important as they go through treatments.
-The hospital needs to work through the HIPAA portion of this data gathering making this portion of our research project very much in the early stages.
+The hospital needs to work through the HIPAA portion of this data gathering.
+This aspect of our research project is in the early stages of development.

-The hospital bag contents maintained as high a variety as possible (our goal).
+The hospital bag contents maintained a diverse variety as possible (our goal).
 The first year program offered bags twice a month on the first and third weeks.

 The first week of the month included eggs from our co-op members and at least 3 different seasonal vegetables.

 Through the winter we had apples, frozen corn, frozen green beans, cabbages, kale, lettuce, fresh herbs, micro-greens (several different types with peas shoots being the most popular), spinach and storage crops like garlic, potatoes and squash.
-We also have fresh salsa from one of our value added producers and mushrooms as occasional items to add variety.
+We also had fresh salsa from one of our value-added producers and mushrooms as occasional items to add variety.